Sachar Dental NYC

-Root canal retreatment
+Dentist NYC for Root canal retreatment

 What is root canal retreatment?

 In rare circumstances, a root canal may fail.
 A failure of a root canal occurs when an infection is noted to the root of the tooth, where the nerve used to be.
-When this happens, a root canal retreatment is necessary.
+When this happens, a root canal retreatment may be necessary.
 A root canal retreatment is basically repeating the root canal procedure to the tooth that has already undergone a root canal.
-The main difference between a root canal procedure and a root canal retreatment procedure, is that during the root canal retreatment procedure the filling material within the canal of the tooth is removed, and the filling or crown on the tooth may need to be removed as well, prior to re-performing the root canal procedure.
+The main difference between a root canal procedure and a root canal retreatment procedure, is that during the root canal retreatment procedure the filling material within the canal of the tooth is removed, and the dental filling or dental crown on the tooth may need to be removed as well, prior to re-performing the root canal procedure.
 After filling materials are removed, the procedure is virtually identical to a root canal procedure.

 Why would I need a root canal retreatment?

 A root canal retreatment becomes necessary when a patient has an infection at the root of the tooth, where the nerve used to be prior to performing the original root canal procedure.
 Re-infection of the root of a tooth that has undergone a root canal procedure in the past can be caused by, an old crown that begins to leak and allows bacteria to enter, poor oral hygiene that allows plaque to accumulate around the margin of a crown or filling of the tooth, a fracture of the tooth due to trauma that allows bacteria to enter, and a previous root canal procedure that was not done perfectly, which happens on rare occasions.
-A crown that has previously been inserted after a root canal procedure may become loose and leak in patients that clench and grind their teeth.
-For these patients, we recommend a nightguard to protect the crown.
+A dental crown that has previously been inserted after a root canal procedure may become loose and leak in patients that clench and grind their teeth.
+For these patients, we recommend a nightguard to protect the dental crown.

 There may or may not be symptoms associated with reinfection of a tooth that has previously undergone a root canal.
 Some patients will experience symptoms, and some will not.
 When present, signs and symptoms may include sensitivity to hot, sensitivity to cold, swelling of the mouth, a draining sore on the gums, tenderness with biting and chewing, and discomfort of the lymph nodes nearby.

-What happens if I do not address a re-infection of a tooth that has previously had a root canal?
+What if I do not treat the infection of a previous root canal?

 Left untreated, a re-infection of a tooth that has previously had a root canal procedure can lead to pain and swelling, and spreading of the infection.
 An untreated infection can spread within the jaw bone.
 Once the bone is infected, the tooth may need to be removed.
-And, more importantly, the infection may damage the bone such that the bone is not strong enough to withstand an implant in the future.
+And, more importantly, the infection may damage the bone such that the bone is not strong enough to withstand a dental implant in the future.
+In the most severe cases of dental infections, the infection may spread into the blood and other organs of the body.

-How is a root canal retreatment procedure?
+How is a root canal retreatment procedure done?

 A root canal retreatment procedure is very similar to a root canal procedure.
-The difference is that sometimes, we need to remove the old crown or filling that has previous been placed in the tooth.
+The difference is that sometimes, we need to remove the old crown or dental filling that has previous been placed in the tooth.
 We will remove the old filling material in the canal of the tooth as well.
 The canal is then cleaned to ensure there is no more bacteria.
 The canal is then filled with new filling material.
 If indicated, we may prescribe oral antibiotics.
 On your next visit, a permanent restoration is bonded to the tooth to seal the tooth and restore the shape, size, function, appearance and strength of the tooth.
-In the most severe cases of dental infections, the infection may spread into the blood and other organs of the body.

 When presented with a reinfection of a tooth that has previously had a root canal procedure, it is sometimes an easy decision to make, and sometimes a hard decision to make, whether or not to perform a root canal retreatment.
 When the underlying cause is the leaking of an old crown, we will almost always perform the root canal retreatment procedure.
 As always at Sachar Dental NYC, we believe in performing the least invasive, and most conservative treatments possible.
 We always try to save the natural tooth rather than remove it, and replace it.